 I chose to live in today.

-“You don’t have to rush.
+“You don’t have to rush, baby.
 Just take your time,” I said gently.
 Her whole face instantly brightened and her shoulders relaxed.

 And so we sat side-by-side talking about things that ukulele-playing-6-year-olds talk about.
 There were even moments when we sat in silence just smiling at each other and admiring the sights and sounds around us.